DelineaXPM/tss-k8s/README.md

         the path of JSON formatted roles file (default "roles.json")
 ```

-That does not prescribe a runtime but, typically, the injector is run as a POD in the Kubernetes cluster that uses it.
+Thus the injector can run "anywhere," but, typically, the injector runs as a POD in the Kubernetes cluster that uses it.

 ## Build

+_NOTE: Building the `tss-injector` image is not required to install it as it is available on multiple public registries._

-Building the `tss-injector` image requires [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
+Building the injector requires [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
 To build it, run:

 ```sh
 make image
 ```

-NOTE: The image has been published so building it is optional

 ### Minikube and Minishift

-Remember to run `eval $(minikube docker-env)` in the shell to push the image to Minikube's Docker daemon.
+Remember to run `eval $(minikube docker-env)` in the shell to push the image to Minikube's Docker daemon.💡
 Likewise for Minishift except its `eval $(minishift docker-env)`.

 ### Install